Paliak/PaliaksNotes/docs/Zipping/index.md

 Nmap done: 1 IP address (1 host up) scanned in 6.25 seconds
 ```

 Looks like we have a website and ssh running.
-Let's run a full nmap scan in the background in case the quick one does not convey the whole picture.
+Let’s run a full nmap scan in the background in case the quick one does not convey the whole picture.

 ```BASH
 $ sudo nmap -sS -sU -sC -sV -oA recon/nmap/full -p- -v3 --min-rate 1000 $TARGET
 ```

-Since we found a web server on port 80 let's also run feroxbuster:
+Since we found a web server on port 80 let’s also run feroxbuster:

 ```BASH
 $ feroxbuster -u http://$TARGET -w /opt/SecLists/Discovery/Web-Content/raft-medium-words.txt -o recon/feroxMedWords